In the New Testament of the Bible, Paul wrote a letter to the Colossian church.

 Here are 4 ways to remain grounded and steadfast in the faith that we may not shift away from the hope of the gospel we hear:

-In this day and age of technology and unlimited information we have at the click of a button, it is easy to find myself immersed in studying certain Christian authors.
-I read commentaries, listen to podcasts and sermons all at the expense of my personal relationship with God.
-According to Joshua 1:8, we are to “mediate on it (Scripture) day and night, so that you may be careful to do everything written in it.”
+In this day and age of technology and complete information we have at the click of a button, it is easy to find myself immersed in studying specific Christian authors.
+I read commentaries, listen to podcasts and sermons, all at the expense of my relationship with God.
+According to Joshua 1:8, we are to “meditate on it (Scripture) day and night, so that you may be careful to do everything written in it.”
 There is nothing wrong with studying Scripture through the lens of a more experienced theologian or preacher, but don’t let it replace God speaking to you directly through His Word.

-God has given us His word that we may stand on truth.
+God has given us His Word that we may stand on truth.
 Psalm 19:7 states, “The law of the Lord is perfect, reviving the soul; the testimony of the Lord is sure, making wise the simple.”
-His law is perfect and His ways are sure.
+His law is perfect, and His ways are sure.
 We never have to wonder if human teaching is on the Word of God.
-We have access to God’s word for ourselves.
-Let us not assume that all teachings are truth.
+We have access to God’s Word for ourselves.
+Let us not assume that all teachings are true.
 May we be diligent in our study of the Word.
 Ask God to reveal His truth in His Word clearly to us.

-There are past times, present times and future times in which we will speak something false.
+There are past, present, and future times in which we will speak something false.
 This is due to our limited understanding of truth.
 We must remove the plank out of our own eye before removing the speck out of a brother’s eye.
 We all have inconsistencies in our understanding.
 This reinforces the importance of studying the Scriptures and challenging our understanding of the Scriptures.
 Remain grounded!

 Related Post: What Your Prayers Reveal About Your Faith

 May we rest assured in the peace and truth God is revealing to us daily.
-God has spoken truth that we may be able to remain grounded and steadfast in the faith.
+God has spoken the truth that we may remain grounded and steadfast in the faith.
 May we hold true to this that we may not shift away from the eternal, everlasting hope of Jesus Christ.